4 questions on where you are today

 4. What is your technical starting point?

 The OS—whether in a datacenter or a public cloud—is the foundation that brings in crucial capabilities like security and development tools.
-Standardization in the operating environment influences how easy it is for you to automate processes, deploy new systems, and manage application life cycles.
+Standardization in the operating environment influences how you automate processes, deploy new systems, manage application lifecycles, and share resources across teams.

-Assessing your current (not idealized) technical landscape will help you understand what your technical teams can do and can help identify challenges in either implementation or maintenance that can help keep cloud projects on track.
+Assessing your current (not idealized) technical landscape will help you understand what your technical teams can accomplish.
+This can help avoid implementation or maintenance challenges and keep cloud projects on track.

 - Do you need to maintain existing systems in parallel with new projects?